satvikmaurya/satvikmaurya.github.io/index.md

 ## About Me

 I am a Ph.D. candidate at the [University of Wisconsin-Madison](https://www.wisc.edu/), advised by <a href="https://swamittannu.com/">Prof. Swamit Tannu</a>.
 I completed my undergraduate studies at <a href="http://dtu.ac.in/">Delhi Technological University</a> where I was advised by Prof. Neeta Pandey.
-Prior to starting grad school, I was an R&D Engineer at [Synopsys, Inc.](https://www.synopsys.com/) where I worked on [protocol transactors](https://www.synopsys.com/verification/emulation/zebu-solutions.html) used for [hardware emulation](https://www.synopsys.com/verification/emulation.html).
+Prior to starting grad school, I was an R&D Engineer at [Synopsys, Inc.](https://www.synopsys.com/) where I designed [protocol transactors](https://www.synopsys.com/verification/emulation/zebu-solutions.html) used for [hardware emulation](https://www.synopsys.com/verification/emulation.html).

 Outside of research, I enjoy biking (in good weather), gaming (I love playing Counter-Strike), reading (I enjoy fantasy books and crime thrillers), music (I have been playing the guitar since I was 13 and I also --try-- to sing).
 I also enjoy cooking, I can cook the North Indian dish called Dal Makhani very well.